frendsick/torth/docs/definitions.md

 ]
 ```

-When including a file, the first matching file in PATH will be included.
-Additional directories can added to PATH with the `--path` command line argument to [torth.py](../torth.py).
-It is a comma separated list of directories that are added to PATH.
-Directories defined in the command line argument take precedence over the default PATH directories.
+Currently it is not possible to add folders to PATH with command line arguments with the self-hosted compiler.
+There still is a *--path* command line argument in the original [Python compiler implementation](https://github.com/CyberPaddy/torth/tree/python-compiler).